EESSI/docs/docs/test-suite/ReFrame-configuration-file.md

 ## Available ReFrame configuration file

 There are some available ReFrame configuration files for HPC systems and public cloud in the [config directory](https://github.com/EESSI/test-suite/tree/main/config/) for more inspiration.
-Below is a simple ReFrame configuration file with minimal changes required for getting you started on using test suite for a CPU partition.
+Below is a simple ReFrame configuration file with minimal changes required for getting you started on using the test suite for a CPU partition.
 Please check that `stagedir` is set to a path ona (shared) scratch filesystem for storing (temporary) files related to the tests, and `access` is set to a list of arguments that you would normally pass to the scheduler when submitting to this partition (for example '-p cpu' for submitting to a Slurm partition called cpu).

 To write a ReFrame configuration file for your system, check the section How to write a ReFrame configuration file.